-HEIRLOOM is a site-specific public art project that involves printing language on antique apples in Piper’s Orchard in Carkeek Park, Seattle.
-Using vinyl stencils and the light of the sun, words are burned into the peels of ripening apples.
-The words on the apples represent the titles of individual sections from a long poem written in the form of an abecadarian, or alphabet poem, that is a poetic visitor’s guide to the orchard which explores the history of the land and our human connection to it and the names and stories behind various apple varieties.
+HEIRLOOM was a site-specific public art project that involved printing language on antique apples in Piper’s Orchard in Carkeek Park, Seattle.
+Using vinyl stencils and the light of the sun, words were burned into the peels of ripening apples.
+The words on the apples represented the titles of individual sections from a long poem written in the form of an abecadarian, or alphabet poem, that was a poetic visitor’s guide to the orchard which explores the history of the land and our human connection to it and the names and stories behind various apple varieties.
 An audio recording of the poem, featured at this website, mixes a studio reading with ambient field recordings captured in the orchard throughout the seasons.

 Thank you to Tom Stiles, Jake Muir, Don Ricks and Friends of Piper’s Orchard, Carkeek Park Advisory Council, Seattle Parks and Recreation, David Francis and Thendara Kida-Gee of the Center for Environmental Art, and the staff and volunteers of City Fruit.